fkhadra/react-contexify/README.md

 - fixed incorrect PropTypes used
 - dead code elimination

+## Contribute

+Any idea and suggestions are welcome.

-# Thanks
+## Thanks

 Big thanks to [Tobias Reich](https://github.com/electerious).
 This project is based on [basicContext](https://github.com/electerious/basicContext).
 A vanilla js context menu.

-# License
+## License

 React Contexify is licensed under MIT.
-Do anything that you want.